Home > Income Tax > NRI & Foreign Taxes Last Updated: Jan 11th 2023

 The treatment depends on the type of capital gain

-DTAA is calculated in 2 ways:
+DTAA is calculated under 2 methods:

 An example calculation from such method is